elastic/crawler/docs/CONFIG.md

 $ bin/crawler crawl config/my-crawler.yml
 ```

-When performing a crawl with only both a crawl config and an Elasticsearch config:
+When performing a crawl with both a crawl config and an Elasticsearch config:

 ```shell
 $ bin/crawler crawl config/my-crawler.yml --es-config config/elasticsearch.yml